 Which makes it harder to factor into an econometric model that would help justify the investment in influencer marketing as a contribution to sales.

-Let’s have a look at data around a campaign for a smartphone manufacturer that has been touted as successful by the agency involved.
+Let’s have a look at data around a campaign for smartphone manufacturer Huawei.
+This has been touted as successful by the agency involved, Social Chain.
 We don’t know the cost as its likely to be client confidential.

 2 million YouTube views (we don’t know how many of these were driven by advertising)

 10 million impressions for the promotion of a colour variant of the smartphone model and 92,320 engaged

 4.6% engagement rate (which we’re assured is 41% higher than the industry average for branded content)

 - Repetition amongst target audience